iiasa/message_ix/doc/reporting.rst

 Operators
 ---------

-.. automodule:: message_ix.reporting.computations
+.. automodule:: message_ix.report.operator
    :members:

-   :mod:`message_ix.reporting` provides a small number of operators.
+   :mod:`message_ix.report` provides a small number of operators.
    Two of these (:func:`.plot_cumulative` and :func:`.stacked_bar`) are currently only used in the tutorials to produce simple plots; for more flexible plotting, :mod:`genno.compat.plotnine` is recommended instead.

    .. autosummary::